-The ME&IE Consultants has prepared the data collection formats for three types of interventions according to shared data and sent to department for approval.
-The data collection process will be start after its approval.
+The ME&IE Consultants has prepared the data collection formats for three types of S&WC interventions and two AED interventions according to shared files/ data and sent to department for approval.
+Later, all these formats were discussed with the departments thoroughly.
+Edited formats according to the departments' comments and requirements.
+The data collection process will be started after the finalization of these formats with the departments.